The William P. Van Wagenen Fellowship

 - If needed, $5,000 for medical insurance.

-The next application process for the William P. Van Wagenen Fellowship will commence in August 2018.
-The applications will be for the academic year 2020-2021.
+The next application cycle for the William P. Van Wagenen Fellowship will commence in August 2022 for the 2024-2025 academic year.
 The fellowship is open to all senior neurosurgical residents (PGY5, PGY6 & PGY7) in approved neurosurgery residency programs in North America and whose intent is to pursue an academic career in neurological surgery.
-When the application become available, it can be found at http://www.nref.org/en/GrantApplications/.
+The host institution must be outside of North America.
+When the application become available, you may apply below.

 Application should be submitted with letters of reference, including one from the applicant’s Program Director.
 A letter from the proposed sponsor and documentation of intent to pursue an academic career, while not required, will strengthen the application.